QQ Section

-QQ Section also known as Tambo Park, was founded in 1989 and is an Informal Settlement in the Site B sub-division of Khayelitsha in South Africa.
+QQ Section also known as Tambo Park, was founded in 1989 and is an informal settlement in the Site B sub-division of Khayelitsha in Cape Town, South Africa.

 Structure and location

-There are about 650 families living in QQ Section, which is occupied mostly by migrants from the Eastern Cape and backyard-dwellers from the old overcrowded sections of Khayelitsha.
+There are about 650 families living in QQ Section in Cape Town, South Africa.
+It is occupied mostly by migrants from the Eastern Cape and backyard-dwellers from the old overcrowded sections of Khayelitsha.
+It is located on land owned by Eskom beneath power lines.

-QQ section is located on Eskom-owned land beneath power lines and next to the formal settlements of Q Section and the informal settlements of BM Section, RR Section and France.

 Conditions

-The settlement is well known as one of the most under-served and neglected communities in Cape Town.
+The informal settlement is well known as one of the most under-served and neglected communities in Cape Town.
 It has no services except for eight water taps.
 The city has refused to build toilets in the settlement and residents have to either pay homeowners in Q Section to use their facilities or cross the N2 freeway and use an open field.
 Despite living under electricity pylons, government refuses to install formal electricity in the community.
 Residents instead have to resort to illegal electricity connections.
-As a result, there have been huge shack-fires in the community.
-There are also severe floods in the settlement every winter.
+As a result, there have been shack-fires in the community.